T-U-R-A/tura-coding-book/Chapter1.typ

 *Explanation* :

 In c++ there is a very useful function called 'next_permutation' which helps us tackle this exact question.
-This function can be used to generate the next lexiograpical sequence for a string or a vector.
+This function can be used to generate the next lexicographical sequence for a string or a vector.

-It returns false when no other gretaer permutations exists, otherwise it rearranges the string or the vector.
+It returns false when no other greater permutations exists, otherwise it rearranges the string or the vector.

 Note : Apurva add your explanation to the next permutation question...

-Note : explain meaning of lexiographical down below
+Note : explain meaning of lexicographical down below

 \
 *Code :*